meroui/meroui-react/README.md

 ## Premium themes

-You can find complete templates and themes in the [MUI Store](https://mui.com/store/?utm_source=docs&utm_medium=referral&utm_campaign=readme-store).
+We are focusing on creating high quality themes for react applications.
+Stay tuned!

 ## Contributing

 Read the [contributing guide](/CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes.

-Contributing to MUI Core is about more than just issues and pull requests!
+Contributing to MeroUI is about more than just issues and pull requests!
-There are many other ways to [support MUI](https://mui.com/material-ui/getting-started/faq/#mui-is-awesome-how-can-i-support-the-project) beyond contributing to the code base.
+There are many other ways to [support MeroUI] beyond contributing to the code base.

 ## Changelog

-The [changelog](https://github.com/mui/material-ui/releases) is regularly updated to reflect what's changed in each new release.
+The [changelog](https://github.com/meroui/meroui/releases) is regularly updated to reflect what's changed in each new release.

-## Roadmap

-Future plans and high-priority features and enhancements can be found in our [roadmap](https://mui.com/material-ui/discover-more/roadmap/).

 ## License